theoutlander/testerbot-public/README.md

 The basic framework is ready and we have implemented a few test-cases, but we need help in adding more reusable test-cases.

-Note: I started this project several months ago and built a SaaS product, but realized that an open-source test automation package is will help catch issues quickly during development.
+Note: I started this project several months ago and built a SaaS product, but realized that an open-source test automation package will help catch issues quickly during development.
 I recently stumbled upon https://frontendchecklist.io/ and created github issues to automate as many of those tests as possible into *Testerbot*.

 ## Install